 Where does standardization make sense, and where should requisite variety be deployed?
 This question goes back to the work of Lawrence and Lorsch (L2), and has recently been rediscovered (in slightly different terms) by Ross, Weill and Robertson (RWR).

-In their book Enterprise Architecture and Strategy, RWR define something they call an Operating Model, with two independent dimensions, business process standardization and integration.
+In their book Enterprise Architecture as Strategy, RWR define something they call an Operating Model, with two independent dimensions, business process standardization and integration.
 "Although we often think of standardization and integration as two sides of the same coin, they impose different demands.
 Executives need to recognize standardization and integration as two separate decisions." (p27)

 Many people in the IT world take for granted that standardization (reduction in variety) is a good thing.
 RWR acknowledge the benefits of standardization not only in terms of throughput and efficiency, but also predictability.
 However, they point out the potential downside of standardization both as a state (standardized processes limit local innovation) and as a state-change (politically difficult and expensive to rip out and replace perfectly good and occasionally superior systems and processes).